yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

   * "Ethernet" should turn on as the ethernet interface is brought up
   * If you've configured PPP (see below), "USB" should turn on as the PPP layer is brought up
- 1. "status" pulsing in a heartbeat (pulse pulse - pause - pulse pulse - pause) - OpenWrt completed booting, normal operation If you didn't apply the LED patches.. the only LED that will do anything is the ADSL LED.
+ 1. "status" pulsing in a heartbeat (pulse pulse - pause - pulse pulse - pause) - OpenWrt completed booting, normal operation If you didn't apply the LED patch, the only LEDs that will do anything are the status LED and the ADSL LED.

 I've found that /etc/init.d/ledsetup was missing the execute bit.
 So after logging in, running the following fixed everything up (I had the AR7DB version of the router and had to manually patch platform.c)[BD]: